 The previous directive on this topic, Today it is no longer in force: 2005/32/EC.

-E 'useful to know the references of the directives because they often are in the products or components documentation, but also in the European laws and regulations if they have not recently been updated.
+It is useful to know the references of the directives because they often are in the products or components documentation, but also in the European laws and regulations if they have not recently been updated.

 Field of application: This Directive covers any good having an impact on energy consumption during use, including parts which are intended to be integrated into the products.
 However, there is a specific regulation for the lighting fixtures.